WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 deletion of corresponding `AbstractDeletedMedia` or `AbstractSensitiveMedia` (renamed as part of requirement 1 from `AbstractMatureMedia`) for each work returned by the subclass method.
-The subclasses must also implement some way of tracking all the works influenced by the action.
+The subclasses must also implement some way of tracking all the works affected by the action.

 For the bulk actions list view, the subclass should have a related join table tying the bulk action instance identifier to the result identifiers.
 For the